Cynthia Erivo: 'The idea of winning an EGOT feels like a dream'

 Cynthia Erivo is stunned at the idea of becoming an EGOT winner for her performance in upcoming drama Harriet.

-In the movie, the British actress stars as Harriet Tubman, whose long life saw her escape from slavery to become a conductor on the Underground Railroad to later play a role in the Civil War and work as a suffragette until her death in 1913.
+The British actress stars as the eponymous American hero in the movie, whose long life saw her escape from slavery to become a conductor on the Underground Railroad to later play a role in the Civil War and work as a suffragette until her death in 1913.

 "It feels a bit like a dream," the star told Entertainment Tonight of being tipped for Oscar success for her latest role.
 "I mean, I didn't expect that would happen.
 I came here to do a Broadway show.
 And I didn't know that you could get all that from a Broadway show because that was the dream.
 And to be here now is amazing."